 By collaborating in the cloud and creating "virtual twins", cities will be able to visualize the effect of their choices in advance.

-Over the past five years, some cities around the world have developed real "virtual twins" of their infrastructures and processes.
-One way to create a digital doppelganger to use as a test platform.
-How can this kind of "virtual" twin technology help cities respond to emergencies?
+Over the past five years, some cities around the world have developed true “virtual twins” of their infrastructure and processes.
+A way to create a digital doppelganger to use as a testing platform.
+How can this type of “virtual” twin technology help cities respond to emergencies?
 Just one comes to mind these days.

 The virtual twin of a city

 Virtual twins are very advanced computer models, which take into account thousands of parameters.
-From traffic to pollution, from population to city resources, the virtual twin of a city is not a simple collection of data, but a real representation of the physical world.
-On the virtual twin of a city you can run scenarios, and anticipate what will happen as a result of a decision.
+From traffic to pollution, from population to city resources, the virtual twin of a city is not a simple collection of data, but a true representation of the physical world.
+On the virtual twin of a city you can run scenarios and anticipate what will happen as a result of a decision.

 The pandemic has accelerated many technological and scientific solutions.
 Among the needs, that of implementing faster and 'intelligent' decision-making processes, i.e. based on real information, to organize both the present and the complex post-pandemic future.